Small mining companies shun London market after IPO flops

 Some bankers say they are now advising companies to avoid London listings, saying there are better ways to expand.
 Some are turning their back on equity markets and are instead looking for mergers and acquisitions (M&A).

-Last month, Bermuda-based zinc and lead miner Lynx Resources agreed to a $402.5 million (£303.8 million) reverse-takeover deal with Kazakhstan-focused copper miner Central Asia Metals (CAML.L) after ruling out a listing, industry sources said.
+Last month, Bermuda-based zinc and lead miner Lynx Resources agreed to a $402.5 million reverse-takeover deal with Kazakhstan-focused copper miner Central Asia Metals (CAML.L) after ruling out a listing, industry sources said.

 “Although we have started to see an increase in mining companies considering IPOs in London, there isn’t yet a strong conviction that another sustained cycle upwards is on the way and so we caution clients who want to list to explore M&A options in parallel, or to hold off,” said Macquarie’s Khatri.